Longisquama: Background

 A consensus of paleontologists agrees that birds evolved from theropod dinosaurs.
 The scenario for this hypothesis is that early theropod dinosaurs were endothermic, and evolved simple filamentous feathers for insulation.
 These feathers later increased in size and complexity and then adapted to aerodynamic uses.
 Ample evidence for this hypothesis has been found in the fossil record, specifically for such dinosaurs as Kulindadromeus, Sinosauropteryx, Caudipteryx, Microraptor and many others.
 Longisquama is thus regarded as a diapsid with strange scales, ambiguous skeletal features and no real significance to bird evolution.

-A minority of scientists prefer the hypothesis that birds evolved from small, arboreal archosaurs like Longisquama.
+An extreme minority of scientists posit the hypothesis that birds evolved from small, arboreal archosaurs like Longisquama.
 They see these as ectothermic animals that adapted to gliding by developing elongated scales and then pennaceous feathers.
 This hypothesis, however, is not supported by cladistic analysis.